fsprojects/fantomas/README.md

 For more complex examples, please take a look at F# outputs of [20 language shootout programs](tests/languageshootout_output) and [10 CodeReview.SE source files](tests/stackexchange_output).

 ## How to use
-Fantomas can be used as a command line tool or as an API.
+### Command line tool / API
 You can fork this repo and compile the project with F# 3.0/.NET framework 4.0.
-Alternatively, there is also a [NuGet package](https://nuget.org/packages/Fantomas/) which contains the library and the command line tool.
+Alternatively, Fantomas is also available via [a NuGet package](https://nuget.org/packages/Fantomas/) which contains both the library and the command line interface.
 For detailed guidelines, please read [Fantomas: How to use](Usage.md).

+### Online interface
+[FantomasWeb](https://github.com/TahaHachana/FantomasWeb), implemented by [Taha Hachana](https://github.com/TahaHachana), is accessible at http://fantomasweb.apphb.com/.
+Please try out Fantomas on this nice website and provide feedbacks.

+### VS 2012 add-in
+[Ivan Itowlson](https://github.com/itowlson) is developing Fantomas add-in under [fsharp-vs-commands](https://github.com/itowlson/fsharp-vs-commands) project.

 ## Installation
 The code base is written in F# 3.0/.NET framework 4.0.